rbms-bsc/DCRMR/_pages/Identifiers/Term-of-availability.md

 ## 10.22.2 RDA definition and scope

-<a name="10.22.2.1">10.22.2.1</a> A condition under which the publisher, distributor, etc., will normally supply a manifestation or the price of a manifestation.
+<a name="10.22.2.1">10.22.2.1</a> A condition under which a distributor, manufacturer, producer, or publisher will normally supply a manifestation.
+Includes a price of a manifestation.

+## 10.22.21 DCRMR elaboration of scope

+<a name="10.22.21.1">10.22.21.1</a> Use for publisher-supplied statements of availability in modern materials.
+Statements in early printed materials containing a price or other information on availability may be recorded in a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/).

 ## 10.22.3 General rule

-<a name="10.22.3.1">10.22.3.1</a> *Optionally*, if the manifestation bears a price or other terms of availability, record the information.
+<a name="10.22.3.1">10.22.3.1</a> If the manifestation bears a price or other terms of availability, record the information if considered important.

 >Example:
 ><CITE>At foot of half title, in square brackets: “Price one shilling and six-pence”</CITE>